 There are many days, particularly in spring and summer when we're so preoccupied with our work on the farmers market, that I have no time to plan a menu, or prepare an elaborate dinner.
 We're hungry.
 We're tired.
 We want something immediately.
-It's on these days that I lean on one of my favorite simple, no-fail dinners: Hamburger Salads.
-Impossibly easy, it’s less a recipe and more a collection of ingredients.
-In the end, it leaves our hunger satisfied and takes only 10 to 15 minutes of time.
+It's on these days that I lean on one of my favorite simple, no-fail dinners: Burger Bowls.

 What to Include in Your Hamburger Salad

-Grass-fed beef is the focus point of our hamburger salads - it is a good source of protein, minerals like zinc, B vitamins and it offers a very favorable ratio of omega-3 to omega-6 fatty acids.
-Moreover, Hamburger Salads lean toward a very light (and fast) supper, and the combination of protein and fat found in grass-fed meat helps to ensure the meal is satisfying, and doesn't leave you hungry.
-I typically order my grass-fed meats directly from a local ranch, and you can often find a good source locally through your farmers market; however, if you cannot, you can certainly order it online.
+Grass-fed beef is the focal point of our hamburger salads - it is a good source of protein, minerals like zinc, B vitamins and it offers a very favorable ratio of omega-3 to omega-6 fatty acids.
+Moreover, Hamburger Salads lean toward a very light (and fast) supper, and the combination of protein and fat found in grass-fed meat helps to ensure the meal is satisfying and doesn't leave you hungry.

-I value fermented foods, and, taking a cue from the guidance of the Body Ecology Diet, I try to serve something fermented at every meal.
+I value fermented vegetables, and I try to serve something fermented at every meal.
 That often means yogurt or kefir at breakfast, or fermented vegetables with lunch and dinner.
-For Hamburger Salads, I tend to add true, fermented sour pickles, though you might add fermented radishes, fermented carrots or any other fermented vegetable that pleases you.
+For Hamburger Salads, I tend to add true, fermented sour pickles, though you might add fermented radishes, fermented carrots, or any other fermented vegetable that pleases you.
 In keeping with the flavor profile of a hamburger, I also like to add fermented ketchup and homemade mayonnaise as a dressing for the salad.